51Âþ»

 Professor Brian Brown and Dr Scott Yates - Expertise in research paradigms, philosophy and designs.

-Dr Sally Ruane - Subject specific research expertise and expertise in qualitative methods.
+Dr Sally Ruane (Associate Professor) - Subject specific research expertise and expertise in qualitative methods.

 Facilities and features